brad-ross/jfl/README.md

 }
 ```

+### Potential Use Cases

+The envisioned use of this library is similar to [Google's fields parameter](https://developers.google.com/google-apps/calendar/performance#partial).
+When a client makes a request to an API--say `www.foo.com`--they would include a query string parameter with their JFL, e.g.

+`www.foo.com/bar/42?jfl={children[(alive&!(children?))|(species.name=""cat""&zoo!=null)|test=5]:{name},*,habitats:{/^K/:{score}},!diet}`

+`www.foo.com`'s server would then apply the JFL to its default response to `/bar/42` and return that filtered response to the requesting client.

+This being said, there could be other applications of JFL waiting to be discovered.

 ### C# Library

 Initially, I have built a C# JFL library that allows users to leverage *most* of JFL's intended functionality in a native environment.
-While this implementation is usable, its lack of complete feature parity (explained in more detail [below](#limitations)) and performance issues (also explained [below](#limitations)) might render it as more of a "proof-of-concept" to some.
+While this implementation is usable, its lack of complete feature parity and performance issues--both explained in detail [below](#limitations)--might render it as more of a "proof-of-concept" to some.
 Be aware of these issues if you decide to include this library in your project.

 ####Downloads

-To download the required binaries, grab the latest release [here](https://github.com/brad-ross-35/jfl/releases/tag/v0.1.0).
+To download the compiled library (`JFLCSharp.dll`) along with its dependencies (`Antlr3.Runtime.dll` and `Newtonsoft.Json.dll`), grab the latest release [here](https://github.com/brad-ross-35/jfl/releases/tag/v0.1.0).

-To use the source, download the code from this repository and refer to the [Source Notes](#source-notes) section below.
+To use the source, download the code from this repository and refer to the [Source Notes](#source-notes) section below for compilation instructions and more.

 #### API Documentation